-If you are at the Sunshine Coast in Queensland, you need to visit the National Park Noosa and the Fairy Pools Noosa.
+If you are at the Sunshine Coast in Queensland, you need to visit the National Park Noosa and the Fairy Pools located in Noosa Heads.

 And don’t forget to look up to spot cute koalas in the trees on this beautiful walk.

-Have a look at map where you can find the Noosa Fairy Pools and check the step by step guide below.
+Have a look at map where you can find the Noosa’s Fairy Pools and check the step by step guide below.

 It will take you approximately 45 mins without stops in order to get to the Fairy Pools (total distance: 3.2 km).
 However, we recommend to stop at a few places on the way to enjoy stunning beaches.

-EXTRA TIP: The Noosa Fairly Pools can be accessed from three directions.
+EXTRA TIP: The Fairly Pools of Noosa can be accessed from three directions.
 The quickest and easiest route is to go to the main entrance of the Noosa National Park and walk around the coastal path past Tea Tree Bay and Granite Bay.

 1. GET TO THE NOOSA NATIONAL PARK